around 245 kilometers of cross-country trails amidst a unique mountain backdrop

 Located in the heart of the Alps at an altitude of 1,200 metres, and with a vast network of tracks, the region offers second-to-none conditions for cross-country skiing.
 Nordic skiing in Tyrol is a sport that looks back on a long tradition – a tradition that is still very much alive today.
 For many years now, the main focus in our region has been on the Nordic sport disciplines.
-Thanks to its fantastic cross-country trail network, covering no fewer than 256 kilometres and suitable for all levels of ability, the region is a magnet for recreational and professional athletes alike.
+Thanks to its fantastic cross-country trail network, covering no fewer than around 245 kilometres and suitable for all levels of ability, the region is a magnet for recreational and professional athletes alike.

 The cross-country skiing trails and routes are all clearly and uniformly sign-posted, and information boards provide all the necessary facts and figures on distance, level of difficulty, elevation profile and connecting tracks.
 In addition, skiers can access the user-friendly interactive map on the Olympiaregion Seefeld homepage, which provides two- and three-dimensional views of various routes complete with distances, elevation differences, refreshment stops and even sights and attractions along the way.